ReFreeKV: Towards Threshold-Free KV Cache Compression: Introduction

-To examine its efficacy, our experiments adopt 13 datasets varying diverse context lengths and tasks, e.g. mathematical, commonsense reasoning, reading comprehension and coding, demonstrating that \method fulfills our objective: without an input-specific threshold, the resulting inference is highly comparable or even surpasses the full-cache performance, evaluated with multiple LLMs of different sizes.
-Using Llama3-8B, it automatically allocates an average KV budget ratio of 63.7\%, while retaining 100\% full-cache performance across 13 datasets.
-Extensive experiments and ablation studies empirically demonstrate that \method effectively accomplishes our proposed objective.
-Moreover, as \method does not rely on specific model architectures, it has the potentials to further combine with other orthogonal memory optimization paradigms such as quantization~\cite{DBLP:conf/nips/HooperKMMSKG24,DBLP:journals/corr/abs-2503-18773, DBLP:journals/corr/abs-2502-04420}.
+To evaluate \method, our experiments adopt 13 datasets varying diverse context lengths and tasks, including mathematical and commonsense reasoning, reading comprehension and coding, which show that \method accomplishes our proposed objective.
+The resulting inference is highly comparable and can even surpass the full-cache performance, evaluated with multiple LLMs of different sizes, all without an input-specific threshold.
+For instance, using Llama3-8B, it automatically allocates an average KV budget ratio of 63.7\%, while slightly exceeding full-cache performance across 13 datasets on average.
+Though the best compression ratios on a few datasets are not achieved by \method, however, it remains the only method that could maintain decent compression under the \emph{consistent performance constraint}, successfully addressing the limitation of existing baselines requiring data-specific budget thresholds.